Differentially Private Bootstrap: New Privacy Analysis and Inference Strategies: Statistical inference with DP bootstrap

-Instead of using the standard confidence interval, which uses normal approximation and has potentially negative variance issues, we propose to obtain the percentile intervals using deconvolution on DP bootstrap estimates.
-Note that although we analyze this method on DP bootstrap with Gaussian mechanism, it can be applied to DP bootstrap with any additive noise mechanisms, e.g., Laplace, Truncated-Uniform-Laplace (Tulap) \citep{awan2020differentially}, canonical noise distributions \citep{awan2021canonical}.
+{The method developed in Section \ref{sec:population_mean} is asymptotic and does not offer insight into the whole sampling distribution as the CI depends only on the sample mean and sample variance of the bootstrap estimates.
+In this section, we use deconvolution to build a non-parametric and non-asymptotic estimate for the sampling distribution of $g(D)$, and we derive CIs based on the estimated sampling distribution, which is similar to percentile intervals. }

-Deconvolution is the major tool to solve the contaminated measurement problem, i.e., we want to estimate the distribution of $\{X_i\}_{i=1}^B$ while our measurement is $\{Y_i\}_{i=1}^B$ where $Y_i = X_i + e_i$ and $e_i$ is the measurement error.
-This is exactly the relationship between $g(D_j)$ and $\tilde g(D_j)$ since $\tilde g(D_j) = g(D_j) + \xi_j$ and $\xi_j\iid\cN(0,\frac{(\Delta_g)^2}{\mu_B^2})$.
-Since DP allows for all details of the privacy mechanism to be publicly revealed (except the private dataset), the distribution of the added noises can be incorporated into our post-processing without raising any privacy concerns.
+Deconvolution is the main tool to solve the contaminated measurement problem, i.e., we want to estimate the distribution of $\{X_i\}_{i=1}^B$ while our measurement is $\{Y_i\}_{i=1}^B$ where $Y_i = X_i + e_i$ and $e_i$ is the measurement error.
+This is exactly the relationship between $g(D_j)$ and $\tilde g(D_j)$ since $\tilde g(D_j) = g(D_j) + \xi_j$ and $\xi_j\iid\cN(0,\frac{(\Delta(g))^2 (2-2/\ee)B}{\mu^2})$ in Lemma \ref{lem:point-estimates}.
+As DP allows for all details of the privacy mechanism to be publicly revealed (except the private dataset), the distribution of the added noise can be incorporated into our post-processing without raising any privacy concerns.